gauricb/mutate/contribution.md

 - Made feedback system: made UI and backend endpoints
 - Wrote unit tests for auth system

-_Matthew Richardson_:
+**Matthew Richardson**

 Worked on the following:

-- Wrote test for the translator service using LLM as an evaluator
+- Wrote tests for the translator service, and the translate_test.py file witch uses GPT 3.5 as an evaluator

-_Arnesh S_:

--
+- Read recent code-to-code translation papers to inform prompt engineering decisions and testing methods
+- Created non-functional requirements slide for midterm presentation

+**Arnesh S**

+Worked on the following:

+- Created sequence diagrams for midterm slides